ECMAScript 6 in WebStorm: Transpiling

 Using ES6 in Node.js

-When you’re developing a Node.js application in ES6, the best way to run and test it is using babel-register.
+When you’re developing a Node.js application in ES6, one of the ways to run and test it is using @babel/register.

-- Make sure you have babel-cli (babel-register is installed as it’s dependency) properly installed in your project.
+- Make sure you have @babel/cli and @babe/register installed in your project.

 - Save configuration and hit run or debug.